JuliaAI/MLJTuning.jl/README.md

 the optimal model `best_model`.

-A fallback whose definition is given below may be used, *provided the fallback for `result` detailed above has not been overloaded*.
+A fallback whose definition is given below may be used, *provided the fallback for `extras` detailed above has not been overloaded*.
 In this fallback for `best`, the best model is the one optimizing performance estimates for the first measure in the `TunedModel` field `measure`: